The Prisoner of Zenda (1937 film)

-The Prisoner of Zenda is a 1937 American black-and-white adventure film based on Anthony Hope's 1894 novel of the same name and the 1896 play.
-A lookalike has to step in when his royal distant relative is kidnapped to prevent his coronation.
+The Prisoner of Zenda is a 1937 American black-and-white adventure film based on Anthony Hope's 1894 novel and the 1896 play.
+A lookalike impersonates his royal distant relative when the royal is kidnapped to prevent his coronation.
 This version is widely considered the best of the many film adaptations of the novel and play.

 The film stars Ronald Colman, Madeleine Carroll and Douglas Fairbanks Jr., with a supporting cast including C. Aubrey Smith, Raymond Massey, Mary Astor and David Niven.
 It was directed by John Cromwell, produced by David O. Selznick for Selznick International Pictures and distributed by United Artists.
 The screenplay was written by John L. Balderston, adapted by Wells Root from the novel, with dramatization by Edward Rose; Donald Ogden Stewart was responsible for additional dialogue and Ben Hecht and Sidney Howard made uncredited contributions.

 Alfred Newman received the first of his 43 Academy Award nominations, for Original Music Score, while Lyle R. Wheeler was nominated for Best Art Direction.
 In 1991, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in its National Film Registry.

 Plot

 In June 1897, English gentleman Rudolf Rassendyll (Colman) takes a fishing vacation in a small country somewhere between Vienna and Bucharest (unnamed in the film; Ruritania in the novel).
 He is puzzled by the odd reactions of the natives to him.
 Rassendyll discovers why when he meets Colonel Zapt and Captain Fritz von Tarlenheim.
-Zapt introduces him to the soon-to-be-crowned king, Rudolf V (Colman again), a distant relative who looks just like him (except for the Englishman's beard).
+Zapt introduces him to the soon-to-be-crowned king, Rudolph V (Colman again), a distant relative who looks just like him (except for the Englishman's beard).
+This was possibly due to acquaintance between the king’s great-great-great-grandfather and Rassendyll’s great-great-great-grandmother.
 The king, astounded and amused by the close resemblance, takes a great liking to the Englishman.

 They celebrate their acquaintance by drinking late into the night.
-Rudolf is particularly delighted with the bottle of wine sent to him by his half-brother, Duke Michael, so much so that he drinks it all himself.
+Rudolph is particularly delighted with the bottle of wine sent to him by his half-brother, Duke Michael, so much so that he drinks it all himself.
 The next morning brings a disastrous discovery: the wine was drugged.
-Rudolf cannot be awakened, and if he cannot attend his coronation that day, Michael will try to usurp the throne.
-Michael is bitter that he, though older than Rudolf, is not the heir to the throne because his mother was not of royal blood.
+Rudolph cannot be awakened, and if he cannot attend his coronation that day, Michael will try to usurp the throne.
+Michael is bitterly jealous that he, though older than Rudolph, is not the heir to the throne because his mother was not of royal blood (which had made her unacceptable with court circles).
 Zapt convinces a reluctant Rassendyll to impersonate Rudolf for the ceremony.

 With the coronation accomplished, Rassendyll returns to resume his real identity, only to find the king has been abducted by Rupert of Hentzau, Michael's chief henchman.
-Rassendyll is forced to continue the impersonation while Zapt searches for Rudolf; however, Michael cannot denounce the masquerade without incriminating himself.
+Rassendyll is forced to continue the impersonation while Zapt searches for Rudolph; however, Michael cannot denounce the masquerade without incriminating himself or even allow Rudolph to be killed while Rassendyll carries on the deception.